Marrina Smallwood: Publication history

-Marrina first appeared in Alpha Flight #1 (August 1983) and was created by John Byrne.
-Byrne has clarified that Marrina was created after the Alpha Flight title was green lit, and was not a character he had thought up earlier.
+Marrina Smallwood first appeared in Alpha Flight #1 (August 1983) and was created by John Byrne.
+Byrne has clarified that Marrina was created after the Alpha Flight title was greenlit, and was not a character he had thought up earlier.

-Namor, the Sub-Mariner writer Glenn Herdling said that issue #61 was his favorite of the series, because "I had never been comfortable with how Namor had used the Black Knight's Ebony Blade to slay Marrina, even though she was a mindless leviathan at the time.
+Namor writer Glenn Herdling said that issue #61 was his favorite of the series.
+He stated: "I had never been comfortable with how Namor had used the Black Knight's Ebony Blade to slay Marrina, even though she was a mindless leviathan at the time.
 Being slain by the Ebony Blade is a fate worse than death.
 The enchanted blade actually traps the souls of its victims in its obsidian void rather than allowing them to roam free to meet their eternal reward.
 In one fell stroke, Namor had condemned his wife's soul to an eternity of hell.
 Two years earlier, I had created a character called Bloodwraith, who was the new (and nastier!) wielder of the blade.
 The connection that Namor had to the Ebony Blade made the Blood Wraith's presence an organic progression of the story rather than a forced guest appearance.
 In the end, Namor got to free his wife's soul.
 By redeeming Marrina, he redeemed himself."